What is lead scoring? A complete guide for businesses

 Setting a threshold score helps you decide which leads are qualified and ready for the sales team’s follow-up.
 To determine an appropriate threshold, analyse the scores of leads that have successfully converted in the past and set your threshold slightly below this benchmark.

-Step 7: Implement your model
+Step 7: Implement your model and automate with software

 Automating your B2B lead scoring processes offers several benefits: